nlekkerman/HotelMateBackend/FRONTEND_LOW_STOCK_ANALYTICS_GUIDE.md

 3. ✅ Display whole numbers only (no decimals)
 4. ✅ Use `getUnitLabel()` helper to show correct units (kegs, bottles, boxes)
 5. ✅ Compare `unopened_units_count` with `low_stock_threshold` for status
+6. ✅ Implement period selector dropdown using `period_id` parameter
+7. ✅ Display which period is being analyzed (show `period_name` from response)

 **Example Analytics Display:**
 ```